Mason Diaz

 Mason A. Diaz (born May 16, 2000) is an American professional stock car racing driver.
 He last competed for Ferrier-McClure Racing, driving their No. 44 Toyota part-time in the ARCA Menards Series East and part-time in the ARCA Menards Series.
+He has previously competed in the NASCAR Xfinity Series, the NASCAR Camping World Truck Series, and the CARS Tour.

 Racing career

 Starting at age four in go-karts, Diaz ran at Dominion Speedway in both Champ Car and Bandolero entries until age twelve.
 He later moved up to Legends car racing and late model racing, eventually running in the Pro All-Stars Series (PASS) during his late model days.
 He later started racing frequently at Southern National Motorsports Park.